I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing much of interest to see any more.

 A crucial game and the mighty Yeltz came up with the goods as we took all three points against relegation rivals Hinckley.
 Two first half goals from Jason and Neil Gibson set us on our way, but a goal back in the 70th minute by them led to a tense finale.
 Still we got the victory and that's all that matters.

-, Cambridge, Hednesford, Ilkeston and Weymouth won, and Chelmsford, Folkestone (now relegated), Grantham and Welling lost.
-What that all means is we're but only one point behind Grantham.
+In the other games , Cambridge, Hednesford, Ilkeston and Weymouth won, and Chelmsford, Folkestone (now relegated), Grantham and Welling lost.
+What that all means is we're still in 19th position but only one point behind Grantham.
 Exciting or what?

 In a brief interlude, Tuesday brings the first of four 'final' games with the Worcester senior Cup Final 1st Leg at home to Evesham.
 They're mid-table in the Western Division so we should be favorites, but I'd be surprised if we put out the first team given our current league position.
 Still it would be nice to win something this season so let's hope for a nice victory.